Packaging: Package development considerations

 Package design and development are often thought of as an integral part of the new product development process.
 Alternatively, the development of a package (or component) can be a separate process but must be linked closely with the product to be packaged.
 Package design starts with the identification of all the requirements: structural design, marketing, shelf life, quality assurance, logistics, legal, regulatory, graphic design, end-use, environmental, etc. The design criteria, performance (specified by package testing), completion time targets, resources, and cost constraints need to be established and agreed upon.
 Package design processes often employ rapid prototyping, computer-aided design, computer-aided manufacturing and document automation.

 Transport packaging needs to be matched to its logistics system.
 Packages designed for controlled shipments of uniform pallet loads (left) may not be suited to mixed shipments with express carriers (right).

 An example of how package design is affected by other factors is its relationship to logistics.
 When the distribution system includes individual shipments by a small parcel carrier, the sorting, handling, and mixed stacking make severe demands on the strength and protective ability of the transport package.
 If the logistics system consists of uniform palletized unit loads, the structural design of the package can be designed to meet those specific needs, such as vertical stacking for a longer time frame.
 A package designed for one mode of shipment may not be suited to another.

 With some types of products, the design process involves detailed regulatory requirements for the packaging.
 For example, any package components that may have direct contact with food are designated food contact materials.

 Toxicologists and food scientists need to verify that such packaging materials are allowed by applicable regulations.
 Packaging engineers need to verify that the completed package will keep the product safe for its intended shelf life with normal usage.
 Packaging processes, labeling, distribution, and sale need to be validated to assure that they comply with regulations that have the wellbeing of the consumer in mind.

 Sometimes the objectives of package development seem contradictory.
 For example, regulations for an over-the-counter drug might require the package to be tamper-evident and child resistant: These intentionally make the package difficult to open.
 The intended consumer, however, might be disabled or elderly and unable to open the package.
 Meeting all goals is a challenge.

-Package design may take place within a company or with various degrees of external packaging engineering: independent contractors, consultants, vendor evaluations, laboratories, contract packagers, total outsourcing, etc. Some sort of formal project planning and project management methodology is required for all but the simplest package design and development programs.
+Package design may take place within a company or with different external packaging engineering: independent contractors, consultants, vendor evaluations, laboratories, contract packagers, total outsourcing, etc. Some sort of formal project planning and project management methodology is required for all but the simplest package design and development programs.
 Using an effective quality management system and verification and validation protocols are mandatory for some types of packaging and recommended for all.